-Dr Olga Shimoni is Senior Lecturer at the University of Technology Sydney (UTS) and NHMRC-ARC Dementia Research Fellow.
-She is also co-chief investigator on the ARC Industrial Research Hub for Integrated Device for End-user Analysis at Low-levels (IDEAL Hub).
-She graduated with a BSc and MSc from Technion-Israeli Institute of Technology in chemical and materials engineering, respectively.
+Olga Shimoni is an Associate Professor at the University of Technology Sydney (UTS), School of Mathematical and Physical Sciences.
+A core member of the Institute for Biomedical Materials and Devices (IBMD), she is also a co-chief investigator on the ARC Industrial Research Hub for Integrated Device for End-user Analysis at Low-levels (IDEAL Hub).
+A/Prof Shimoni graduated with a BSc and MSc from Technion-Israeli Institute of Technology in chemical and materials engineering, respectively.
 She relocated to Australia to undertake her doctoral degree (PhD) at the University of Melbourne in Chemical and Biomolecular Engineering, graduating in 2012.

 Her research is multi-disciplinary in nature and involves chemistry, physics, nanotechnology and biology.
-Her research achievements include biomolecule attachment to nanocarrier of drug for targeted drug delivery, development of bio-imaging probes and nanoparticles, development of diagnostic tests for detection of celiac or cancer diseases.
-As a part of her NHMRC-ARC Dementia fellowship, she is working on novel multi-functional nanoparticles for investigation of causes and progression of Alzheimer’s disease.
-Furthermore, she is the founder of the Australian network of researchers working with nanoparticles for brain research (ANNxBBB).
+Her research achievements include biomolecule attachments to nanocarriers of drugs for targeted drug delivery, development of bio-imaging probes and nanoparticles, development of diagnostic tests for detection of various diseases.

 Grants and Awards: